In Pursuit of Performance Excellence

 I move these sounds: Scroll to User 01-01, Write, Page to Exchange, Scroll to desired sound, Write. . . .
 So all of the above sounds (for me) are located in User Patch 01-1 to 05-3.
 For performance purposes you would align sounds next to each other for easy access using pedals 1-3 of the GR-55.

-We use the term ‘Legacy’ to refer to either a Modern or Fusion body style instrument, made of basswood, with a Black, White, or Cremona finish.
+We use the term ‘Legacy’ to refer to either a Modern or Fusion 'single edge' body style instrument, made of basswood . . . generally with a Black or White finish.

 Care and Maintenance